 His personal interests include involvement with his church and being a husband and father.
 He also enjoys playing the guitar and following Kansas Jayhawk basketball.

 Dr. Barker welcomes new patients and accepts most insurance plans.
-His has two office locations:
+He has two office locations:

 On the campus of Hillcrest Hospital South at: